What does hope look like in the grind of the ordinary?

 If you find the grind of the ordinary weighing down your soul, I want to empower you with Truth to walk intimately with Christ- even when the burden feels hard and heavy.
+This is hope.

 This space is for the weary, overwhelmed, and doubt-filled souls who still long to know Jesus deeply-for those who want to be confident that it is truly well with your soul.

 I graduated from Appalachian State University with a degree in Journalism.
-I’ve served on staff with the college ministry of Cru for 15 years, discipling women, taking the gospel to the lost, and training
+I’ve served on staff with the college ministry of Cru for over 15 years, discipling women, taking the gospel to the lost, and training

 students in ministry.